kyle-lt/GarageSale/README.md

     │   └── test
 ```
 ### Application Code
 The app code is housed in `ui` and `item-api` directories.
-Each directory contains source code and a `docker` directory containing a `Dockerfile` and a script (`downloadJavaAgentLatest.sh`) to download the latest AppDynamics Java Agent.
+Each directory contains source code and a `docker` directory.
+The `docker` directory contains:
+- `Dockerfile`
+- `downloadJavaAgentLatest.sh`
+   - A script to download the latest AppDynamics Java Agent.

 ### docker-compose.yml
 This file is located in the project root and manages building and running the Docker containers.
 It uses the `.env` file to populate environment variables for the project to work properly.